Phnom Penh Countryside Cycling Tourfrom

 - Depart daily at 8am & 2pm.
 Hotel pick up and drop off is included.
 Please ready at 7:30am as the pick time

-- Cycling distance 40km (25 miles) through the flat terrains
+- Cycling distance between 25 km to 40 km (15 miles to 25 miles) through the flat terrains

 - Vegan and vegetarian are available, please mention us when you make a booking